womanonrails/womanonrails.com/_i18n/en/_posts/2024-08-28-res-testing.md

 Although it's not directly related to testing, this step occurs before the tests are run.
 We have a linter that runs before the tests.
 If our codebase passes the linter checks, the tests continue.
 However, if the linter fails, we get an alert and the tests are not run until the problem is fixed.
 While this may seem extreme, we've found it to be quite useful.

 The linter we created is called `SubscriptionsList`.
 It iterates through all the domains and the events that each domain should be listening for, and checks to see if the appropriate handler class exists.
 This ensures that there's no way to have a defined connection between a domain and an event without handling it.
 We always get an alert if something is missing.
-All the information about events and subscribers is set in the `subscriptions.yml` file, that I described in [previous article](https://womanonrails.com/smart-adapters-for-res#yaml-configuration).
+All the information about events and subscribers is set in the `subscriptions.yml` file, that I described in <a href="{{ site.baseurl }}/smart-adapters-for-res#yaml-configuration" title="Our YAML convention for subscriptions">previous article</a>.

 We add this linter to `spec/rails_helper.rb` so that every time we run the `rspec spec/` command, the linter is also run.